gaehlerm/SoftwareEngineering/README.md

         pass
 ```

 An alternative to abstract base classes in Python are protocols.
-If you want to understand the differences, I recommend watching the following video. [https://youtu.be/EVa5Wdcgl94] I don't have a conclusive opinion about whether to use abstract base classes or protocols.
+If you want to understand the differences, I recommend watching the following video [https://youtu.be/EVa5Wdcgl94].
+I don't have a conclusive opinion about whether to use abstract base classes or protocols.
+And I don't think it's worth bothering about it, unless you are a really expirienced programmer familiar with such details.

 ### Implementation class